Fractal147/tabtodoview/README.md

 Essentially the input text file delimits projects by indents, forming a tree.

-Then they are sorted and presented, for instance on priority, or due date.
+Then they are sorted and presented, first by priority, then due date, then file location.

-Additionally, some can be added to a separate toplist based on the usual +tags
+- (So highest priority things will always be listed further up than lower/unlisted ones, but otherwise an untagged list's order will be maintained)

+Additionally, based on some tags, some shortlists are presented at the top of the file.

 ## Change from todo.txt
-- Subtasks are defined by having an indent at the start of the line
+- Subtasks are defined by having an extra indent at the start of the line
-- A subtask's parent is the lowest listed line with fewer indents.
+- A subtask's parent is the lowest listed line with fewer indents
+- Whitespace only lines (tabs and spaces only) are ignored in indents, sorting, and output
-- Subtasks must always be listed below their parent task after any sorting
+- Subtasks are always be listed below their parent task after any sorting
+- - i.e. reverse hierarchical sort

 ## Example